List of historic structures in Oatman, Arizona

 This is a list with images of some of the structures in the historic mining town of Oatman, Arizona which is located in the Black Mountains of Mohave County.
 Two of the structures are listed in the National Register of Historic Places.
-Also, included is the gas station of Cool Springs, which served automobile travelers on the historic Route 66 in the vicinity of Oatman.

 Brief history

 The Black Mountains of northwest Arizona are an extensive long mountain range.
 The Hualapai Native-American Tribe inhabited the area.
 Tensions between the Hualapai people and settlers began with encroachment of Indian lands.
 Between 1867 and 1869, the Hualapai were at war with the American settlers from the east coast who lived in this area after the death of the prominent Yavapai leader Anasa.
 The United States Army arrived in the defense of the settlers in what now is known as the Hualapai War.
 Skirmishing continued for almost two more years in the area after the majority of the Hualapais surrendered due to an outbreak of dysentery and whooping cough in 1869.